mariecreel/marlboro-college-final-exam-cs/README.md

 # Final Exam for Graduation with a Computer Science degree - Marlboro College
 I completed this final exam as a degree requirement for graduating with a CS degree at Marlboro College.
 I earned an A- with these answers, and it took me a week to complete the exam.

+The exam focused on two key topics to my course of study at Marlboro: Algorithms and Programming Languages.

 ## Original Language of the Exam Questions and Assignment, From Jim Mahoney

 computer science plan exam : algorithms and languages